Imperialism vs Colonialism

 Imperialism

-Imperialism is derived from the Latin word “imperium,” meaning to command.
-It refers to how one country asserts power over another.
-This can be through settlement, direct political control (sovereignty), or indirect mechanisms.
+Imperialism is derived from the Latin word “imperium,” which means to command.
+It refers to how one country asserts power over another through settlement, direct political control (sovereignty), or indirect mechanisms.

 Historically, it has been associated with the Western dominance of the 19th and 20th centuries, motivated by state policy, ideology, and financial reasons.